 The art form is not entirely lost and has its own particular facets of construction and problems unique to carvings in wood of this size - imagine working with a 14 ft., 3-ton block of wood to be carved in a way that will display properly at a 45 degree angle!
 Maritime wood carvers today find themselves commissioned to make figureheads for replica ships and often apply their skills into making smaller versions of figureheads, even desk-top sized ones.
 Coat of Arms and even totem-poles are other types of wood carvings created with their specialized talents, and they often are called upon for restoration work.

-great maritime carvers of the 20th century.
+Jack Whitehead - one of the great maritime carvers of the 20th century. |

 "Of all the objects made by man, the ship almost achieves a life of its own.
 When considering a figurehead, therefore, it is important to remember the ship that bore her.
 The ships have gone, but these wooden angels remain to tell their tales to those who care to listen." - Martin Jeffery, Ship Carver